akouz/HBus/README.md

 ## Message format

 MQTT-SN message header described in MQTT-SN specification rev 1.2 clause 5.2.
 MQTT-SN message length can be 1 or 3 octets.
-Here we use only 1 octet (byte), thus, to comply with MQTT-SN clause 5.2.1, Len value must be greater than 0x01:
+Here we use only 1 octet (byte), thus, to comply to clause 5.2.1, Len value must be greater than 0x01:

 <table>
 <thead><tr>